SkoolNotes/Taproot/2020MATH530/KBeRefLinAlgDimension.md

 > If $V$ is finite-dimensional and $U$ is a subspace of $V$, then $\text{dim }U \le \text{dim }V$
 - Intuitive.
 The basis of a subspace is shorter than the basis of the original vecspace, because otherwise it's span would be larger than the original vecspace (because bases are linearly independent + len lin-indep $\le$ len span).

+## Axler2.39 Linearly independent list of the right length is a basis
+> All linearly independent lists of the length $\text{dim }V$ are bases.

 ---